Our vision and values

 · Assemblies and collective worship where we teach respect for all, right and wrong, tolerance and differences and respecting and following the law.

-· R.E. lessons which teach the children about other faiths as well as their own.
+· Religious Education lessons which teach the children about other faiths as well as their own.

-· The School Council, SHARES Pupil Parliament, WLSSP School Sports Council provides a democratic system of voting and providing a "voice" for all pupils.
+· St James' Pupil Parliament, SHARES Pupil Parliament, WLSP School Sports Council provide a democratic system of voting and providing a "voice" for all pupils.

 · Our School Mission Statement which outlines our commitment to tolerance, respect, celebration of differences.